zamazan4ik/awesome-pgo/article_lto/article.md

 I know that many people can disagree with me.
 I heard in many discussions that ThinLTO should be used by default since it's faster to compile with Thin LTO than with Fat LTO, requires less RAM during the build, etc. Since all of these arguments are valid, I still prefer to deliver to users (or get if I am a user) as optimized binary as possible even if it requires more resources during the compilation.
 I value users experience more than CI experience, and I hope all of you think the same.

 TODO: People is okay with switching from Fat to Thin LTO: https://github.com/hlsxx/tukai/issues/8#issuecomment-2577047640 + https://github.com/NikitaRevenco/patchy/issues/1 + https://github.com/roc-lang/roc/blob/cb762688de61db4de6f7d6061e6db352789ae708/Cargo.toml#L252 + https://github.com/alexpasmantier/television/issues/185 + https://github.com/alexpasmantier/television/pull/191
+TODO: https://github.com/microsoft/wassette/pull/106/files#r2260669955 - Copilot and thin LTO :)))

 ### Documentation

 What if we simply write more documentation about recommended compiler options like LTO?
 Sure, we can - as an example we have Tauri [documentation page](https://v2.tauri.app/concept/size/) about recommended Cargo switches for building Tauri-based apps.
 The problem is obvious - people don't read documentation!
 We won't discuss it in this article - let's just assume that this a sad true.
-As an evidence, [check](https://github.com/issues?q=is%3Aissue+author%3Azamazan4ik+archived%3Afalse+tauri+lto) my LTO issues for Tauri projects.
 Here we see a pattern - people didn't know about LTO (and other recommended options) before my issue but after pointing to the right piece of the documentation, they quickly copy&paste the recommended options into their projects.
 At least there was no need to explain in detail each option - people tend to believe to framework authors more than to a random stranger from GitHub since, with high chances, framework devs know more about their product (and recommended configuration for it) than me.

 In ideal world, we can automate

 TODO: Tauri recommendations includes LTO: https://v2.tauri.app/concept/size/
 TODO: An example of "strong" min-sized profile for Rust: https://github.com/johnthagen/min-sized-rust/blob/main/Cargo.toml#L9 .
 Maybe we need to add a dedicated one for Cargo too?
+TODO: Add some examples of Tauri apps without LTO from my issues
+TODO: Even for quite popular apps (1k stars at the moment) LTO is not enabled even if we have instructions: https://github.com/braden-w/whispering/issues/574
+TODO: Ratatui request - similar thing exists with Ratatui - https://github.com/ratatui/ratatui-website/issues/930
+TODO: Bevy prerelease actions - Documentation about recommended steps with an engine before game release: https://github.com/bevyengine/bevy/issues/4586
+TODO: https://deterministic.space/high-performance-rust.html - another site with performance recommendations for Rust
+TODO:  https://github.com/the-lean-crate/criner?tab=readme-ov-file#the-lean-crate-initiative - "Lean crate initiative"
+TODO: Even if docs exist - people dont' know about it: https://github.com/CyberTimon/RapidRAW/issues/47#issuecomment-3057878762
+TODO: Sometimes you need to resurrect topics: https://github.com/zed-industries/zed/discussions/21450#discussioncomment-13609291
+TODO: People forget to enable LTO: https://github.com/spirali/twinsong/issues/1#issuecomment-2674202278
+TODO: That was an oversight - https://github.com/matze/splat/issues/2#issuecomment-2574987186

 ### Build systems